nenyezz/nenyezz/README.md

 - 👋 Hi, I’m @nenyezz
-- 👀 I’m interested in front end web development
+- 👀 I’m interested in data
 - 💞️ I’m looking to collaborate on web projects
 - 📫 How to reach me chinenyeobasi503@gmail.com